haxiomic/console.hx/README.md

 ![don't-panic](https://user-images.githubusercontent.com/3742992/62642491-c160c900-b93d-11e9-94ef-a41358e0cf8c.png)

 (Depending on your console color settings).
 This will also work in a browser console when targeting the web.
+All console output can be disable by passing `-D no_console`.

 ### Installing